Shoubhik95/OssAudit-24BCG10095-/README.md

 ## Scripts Overview

 Script 1: System Identity
-This script shows basic system information like kernel version, user name, uptime, and date.

 Script 2: Package Check
-This script checks whether Python is available and shows its version.

 Script 3: Directory Check
-This script looks at some important folders and shows their permissions and size.

 Script 4: Log Check
-This script searches for keywords like "error" and counts how many times they appear.

 Script 5: Manifesto Generator
-This script takes input from the user and creates a small statement about open-source usage.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------